Maximize your career potential with a highly-customizable, online Master of Business Administration (MBA) program.

 This course presents international accounting within the context of managing multinational enterprises, focusing on business strategies and how accounting applies to these strategies.
 Students will have the opportunity to learn about international accounting topics such as: foreign currency transactions, analysis of foreign financial statements, foreign taxation and multinational systems of control.
 Students will examine the key factors that influence accounting standards and practices in different countries, and how those factors impact the convergence of standards worldwide.
 Particular emphasis is given to culture and its unique contribution to accounting standards and practices worldwide.
 The course focuses on the needs of users of financial and accounting information across borders with the aim of enhancing their understanding of how to use information and make more informed decisions in an increasingly complex and dynamic international business environment.

-ACC690 Accounting Management (Capstone Course)
+ACC690 Accounting Management

 4 Credit Hours